My Top 35 Halloween Favorites: Demons & Devils

 Hell, I coulda told them that.

-By no means perfect, but still, as someone who has grown restlessly tired of the formulaic so-called scare flick that the American movie market has been cranking out for the past decade or so,
+By no means perfect, as someone who has grown restlessly tired of the formulaic bone chillers that the American movie market has been cranking out for the past decade or so, I'm just glad to see any movie that makes the effort to step out of the typical horror-themed same-ol' same-ol' and try to do something different.

 In The Babysitter, it's the long legged babysitter who has made the deal.
 But, in typical scary cinematic fashion, it's the kid who's gotta pay the price.
 And after seeing that her long legs also come with a demonic cult who need to sacrifice young boys in order to satiate the appetites of their dark lord and master, that's usually the point where a kid comes to the conclusion that maybe he is old enough to look after himself whenever mommy and daddy are gone.